Big Brother Brasil: Celebrities

+Rafa Kalimann was the first participant from the "Camarote" group to reach the top, securing second place in the 20th edition of the reality show.
+A natural influencer, she rose in her career, becoming one of the biggest in the country and an international reference.
+She became a presenter, accumulating programs on TV Globo and currently on air with "Circuito Sertanejo".
+In addition to presenting, she is an actress, with work in the series "Rensga Hits", the soap opera "Família é Tudo" and in two films.

 Game

 My Big Brother

 A mobile version of Big Brother was released in 2005, called My Big Brother, and reproduced the entire show, in real-time, inside mobile phones.
 Big Brother Brasil is also on software and is manufactured by Continuum Entertainment and Brasoft Studios.

 Big Game BBB

 Big Game BBB appeared in the 22nd season of Big Brother Brasil and brought some news, but, in addition to the program itself, this edition also marked the launch of Big Game BBB, a free virtual game by Globo in which reality fans can guess about the dynamics of the week and see who does better in the bets.

 Controversy and criticism

 Big Brother Brasil 3 began on January 14, 2003, and was controversial.
 One of the contestants was the current Miss Brazil, Joseane Oliveira.
 Rules of the Miss Brazil contest forbid participation of married women but Joseane stated she was single.
 As a consequence of the exposure during the reality show, some magazines discovered she was married even before winning the beauty contest.

 Once the marriage was proven, Joseane was stripped of her crown, and Thaisa Tomsem was crowned Miss Brazil 2002.
 Also, contestant Dilson Walkarez was not aware of Joseane relationship's status and tried to start a romantic relationship with her during the show.
 Due to her refusals, he felt unmotivated and left the show voluntarily.
 Housemate Harry Grossman replaced him at February 26 and became the first housemate not to enter the show on its first day.

 During Big Brother Brasil 8, the contestant Juliana Goes fainted during an endurance task where the contestants had to remain perfectly still inside a glass chamber.
 Newspapers and websites accused the show of being inhumane.
 However, the show was unaffected by the negative press.

 In Big Brother Brasil 10, Marcelo Dourado, a returning contestant from BBB4, was accused of being homophobic but that was ignored and he eventually won his second season.

 But the biggest scandal of the show happened on Big Brother Brasil 12 when contestant Daniel Echaniz was accused of raping one of the contestants.
 He was expelled during the first week and denied the accusations, which were eventually dropped.